Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment: EXPERIMENTS

 \subsection{Experimental Settings}

 For each dataset, we designate one session as the source session and treat all remaining sessions as target sessions.
 The source session is divided into training, validation, and test sets in an 8:1:1 ratio and used to pre-train the shared autoencoder.
-To emulate low-data adaptation, we divide each target session into training, validation, and test sets in a 1:1:3 ratio.
-For each target session, we train a separate downstream Long Short-Term Memory (LSTM) decoder on the inferred firing rates $r_i^{\left( t,m \right)}$ to predict the corresponding behavioral variables.
+To emulate a limited-data setting, we divide each target session into training, validation, and test sets in a ratio of 1:1:3.
 All results are reported as the average over five independent runs for each target session.